 Selling your home

-If you are going to be selling your home within 6 years and 6 months of a building or extending your home, you will need to do 2 things to legally sell your home.
-First, you must get an owner-builder defects report, and secondly, if the work you carried out on your home exceeded $16,000, you will need to take out domestic building insurance.
+If you are going to be selling your home within 6 years and 6 months of a building or extending your home.
+You will need to do 2 things to legally sell your home.
+First, you must get an owner-builder defects report.
+And secondly, if the work you carried out on your home exceeded $16,000.
+You will need to take out domestic building insurance.
 This insurance protects the buyer of your property in case your construction was to develop a fault.
 Domestic building insurance covers non-structural defects for 2 years and all other defects for 6 years.
-If a fault was to develop in the build after this time, the buyer would be liable for repairing the damage.
-If you are looking to buy a home, you should ensure the required documents are completed accurately.
+If a fault was to develop in the build after this time.
+The buyer would be liable for repairing the damage.
+If you are looking to buy a home, you should ensure the required documents are completing accurately.

 What is an Owner Builder Defects Report?